Your essential uni checklist

-Not sure what you need for your first term away?
-Our list covers all of the vital basics
+Not sure what to take for your first term at university?
+Our vital list covers it all

 Check what is already included in your room.
 Some accommodation providers will remove unwanted items and you will definitely want to make sure that any chair included is both comfortable and supportive.
 Swap anything that you don't want out to the family home (if there's space) and then bring those items back just before you move out.
 Last but not least, look for a lamp or two to balance the glare of the computer screen and change the mood of the room.

 ‘Students shouldn’t feel like they need to go out and buy loads for their rooms,’ assures interiors stylist Rory Robertson.
 ‘It’s all about using the budget you have wisely.
 Think about the things you really need to make a comfortable space and spend a little more on them.’

 Student accommodation is usually fairly compact making storage a bit of a squeeze.
 Look for boxes that can stack or slide under beds and sofas as well as vacuum-pack bags – they might not look pretty but there’s no better way to squish down any unused clothing or bedding to store out of sight.

 ‘Hanging organisers, non-slip hangers and storage bags will help save space in wardrobes,’ suggests Molly Leese, Partner & Buying Assistant, Utility Shop.
 ‘It’s also a good idea to get a laundry basket that can fit into a small space when not in use.’

 Stock up on new towels and toiletries too.
 Baskets are brilliant for bundling regularly-used things together.
 Fill one with your bathroom essentials to take to the shower and back if your uni accommodation has a shared bathroom.